-The origins and evolutions of three methodological topics will be studied, each time ending with a current positioning: what is state-of-the art and what are the potential applications and pitfalls (with practical examples)
+The origins and usefulness of several advance study desings and methods of analyses will be studied – each time ending with a current positioning: what is state-of-the art and what are the potential applications and pitfalls (with practical examples)

 |Week 3, parallel morning module 4 (two mornings only)

 |From epidemiology to the burden of disease: putting risks in perspective|

 Epidemiology is a core science to investigate and quantify the association between risk factors and health outcomes.
 However, public health professionals and policy makers need to understand the public health relevance of risks to plan and prioritize prevention and policy making.
 The epidemiology-based assessment of the risk related burden of disease provides the bridge between public health science and policy.
 This course will familiarize students with the use of epidemiology in quantitative risk assessment and the comparison across risks.
 Based on a range of examples, students will i) learn how epidemiology contributes to quantitative risk assessment, ii) understand the tools to assess the health burden and iii) critically interpret the derived outputs.
 Exercises based on the burden of disease data will train critical thinking for the comparison of different public health risks.

 Approach: Lectures on concepts, self-studies with on-line exercises and group discussions will foster the understanding of how epidemiology is used in risk assessment.
 Students are expected to bring their personal note books to independently work on line, on the web.